C. T. Loo: Early life

-He was born Lu Huanwen in Lujiadu 卢家渡 (Lu Family Ford) a village in Huzhou, Zhejiang, China, some 300 km west of Shanghai.
+He was born Lu Huanwen in Lujiadou (盧家兜, Lu Family Ford), a village in Huzhou, Zhejiang, China, some 300 km west of Shanghai.
 His family had lived in this single-surname village since the 10th century.
 Orphaned at age ten, he was raised by his uncle, but he decided as a teenager to try his luck in Nanxun, a center of the silk trade.
 He did well working under Zhang Baoshan, a successful merchant, whose son, Zhang Renjie, was appointed to the Chinese Embassy in France.
 Loo accompanied Zhang to Paris in 1902 at the age of 22.
 Few Chinese were living in France at that time, but Zhang Renjie invited Loo to work as doorman at his teahouse and then in his family Chinese goods import business, the gallery Ton-ying, in the Place de la Madeleine.
 Zhang used his connections in China to obtain antiques and works of art for the company.
 On his return to China, Zhang became an early financial backer of Chiang Kai-shek.